barrera713/barrera713/README.md

 ### Hello nerds 👋
-Dev from Houston 🚀 primarily focused on building and breaking things in the JavaScript ecosystem 🙂
+Primarily focused on building and breaking things in the JavaScript ecosystem 🚀